Dr Helen Buttery

 Areas of expertise

-Helen is trialling the indirect assimilation of radar reflectivities in the UK4 and the NDP, and is testing it in the UKV.
+Helen has carried out trials of the indirect assimilation of radar reflectivities in the UK 4-km model (Met Office Numerical Weather Prediction models).
 The indirect assimilation of reflectivity data involves using 1D-Var to create columns of pseudo-observations of temperature and relative humidity, combining the reflectivity data and the model background.
 These are then assimilated with 3D-Var or 4D-Var during a standard data-assimilation cycle.
-Reflectivity data is available from all of the UK radar network as well as two radars in the Republic of Ireland: a total of 18 radars; it is provided on 4 or 5 scan levels, at 1-degree by 300-metre resolution every 5 minutes; the maximum range of the scans is 250 km.
-For the purposes of trialling one full set of scans will be used at 3-hourly (UK4) or 1-hourly (NDP) intervals.
-It is hoped that the assimilation will improve the forecast of precipitation rates - especially in the early stages of the forecast (0-6 hours).
+Reflectivity data is available from all of the UK radar network as well as two radars in the Republic of Ireland: a total of 18 radars; it is provided on four or five scan levels, at one degree by 300-metre resolution every five minutes; the maximum range of the scans is 250 km.
+In the trials carried out one full set of scans was used at three hourly intervals in the Met Office Numerical Weather Prediction models.
+Initial trials were promising, but further work is required.
+The aim is to improve the forecast of precipitation rates - especially in the early stages of the forecast (0-6 hours).

 Helen previously worked on the 4D-Var assimilation of radar-derived instantaneous precipitation rates.
 Accurate knowledge of the location and rate of precipitation is essential for flood prediction.
 Met Office radar data provides high-resolution (5 km resolution every 15 minutes, and now 2 and 1 km resolutions every five minutes) precipitation-rate data covering the entire UK.
 At present radar precipitation rates are incorporated into the model by latent-heat nudging, rather than being assimilated directly with 4D-Var.
 By assimilating the precipitation data into the model using 4D-Var, a better analysis of the state of the atmosphere should be obtained, as other model variables adjust to the measured rainfall rates.
 The study Helen carried out involving different cases with diverse synoptic conditions suggested that 4D-Var precipitation assimilation in its current state provides an improvement over latent-heat nudging of precipitation data when there is predominantly large-scale precipitation.
 Latent-heat nudging remains superior in the largely convective situations.
 This is true both for the location of the precipitation and the average precipitation rate.